Meziano/ms-tutorial-004/README.md

   <artifactId>spring-cloud-config-client</artifactId>
 </dependency>
 ```
-It's also possible to use a starter to configure an application as *config-client
+It's also possible to use the starter (spring-cloud-starter-config) to configure an application as *config-client*.
 ### Let our services know about the config-service
 To tell the **department-service** and **employee-service** about the **config-service** we have to add a *bootstrap.properties* file to both of them.
 In this *bootstrap.properties* we say to the application, that it has to get its configuration data from the **config-service**:
 ```